ntop/ntopng/doc/src/advanced_features/oem.rst

   Only OEMs are allowed to customize ntopng logo and name, and they are required to enter ad-hoc agreements with ntop before doing this.
 Simply removing the ntopng logo or changing its name would result in user-license infringements.

-Linux versions of ntopng Professional/Enterprise allows OEMs to customize logo, CSS and product name.
+Linux versions of ntopng Professional/Enterprise allows OEMs to customize logo, favincon, CSS and product name.

-To load a custom CSS place it under
+To set a product name, place it in a single-line text file under

 .. code:: bash

-  /etc/ntopng/custom_theme.css
+  /etc/ntopng/product_name

 To load a custom logo, place it under